 The month of June 2015 created more newspaper stories and blog posts on the subject of independent contractor misclassification than any other.
 Why?
 Uber lost an IC misclassification case and FedEx Ground agreed to pay $228 million to settle an IC misclassification case with its drivers in California.
 Those articles have, in turn, prompted many CEOs to question whether independent contractors used by their companies are properly classified and how their companies can minimize or avoid any potential IC misclassification liability.
-As discussed in my June 13, 2015 blog post on the FedEx settlement, companies can reduce their exposure to misclassification risk by taking two steps that FedEx did not: (1) properly restructuring, re-documenting, and re-implementing their independent contractor relationships in a manner that enhances their IC compliance, such as through the use of IC Diagnostics™; and (2) assuming that they are free from misclassification exposure simply by retaining contractors who operate in the form of business entities, such as corporations or LLCs.
+As discussed in my June 13, 2015 blog post on the FedEx settlement, companies can reduce their exposure to misclassification risk by taking two steps that FedEx did not: (1) properly restructuring, re-documenting, and re-implementing their independent contractor relationships in a manner that enhances their IC compliance, such as through the use of a process such as IC Diagnostics™; and (2) assuming that they are free from misclassification exposure simply by retaining contractors who operate in the form of business entities, such as corporations or LLCs.

 In the Courts (6 cases)